0xProject/0x-starter-project/README.md

 By default this project uses the 0x development mnemonic running against Ganache.
 This project can be configured to use a different mnenonic and also run against Kovan testnet.

-You may choose to update the mnemonic in `src/configs.ts` or use the one provided (note if many people use this mnemonic on Kovan then the funds may be drained).
-When changing the mnemonic ensure that the account has available funds (ETH and ZRX) on the respective network.
-You can request ZRX and ETH from the 0x Faucet located in [0x Portal](https://0xproject.com/portal/account).
+You may choose to update the mnemonic in `src/configs.ts` or use the one provided (note if many people use this mnemonic on Ropsten then the funds may be drained).

+When changing the mnemonic ensure that the first three derived address have test ETH.
+You can request ETH from the https://faucet.paradigm.xyz/.
+The first derived address will also need test ZRX, which you can mint by running `yarn mint_test_zrx`.

 Install dependencies: